RealFlow/Swift-CheatSheet/README.md

 ### Property Observers

-  * You can add property observers to any stored properties you define, apart from the lazy stored properties
+  * You can add property observers to:
+    * Stored properties excepting lazy stored properties
-  * Any inherited property by overriding the property within a subclass
+    * Inherited properties by overriding the property within a subclass
   * Note
     * You don't need to define property observers for non-overridden computed properties, because you can observe and respond to changes to their value directly from within the computed property's setter.
   * You have the option to define either or both of these observers on a property
-    * willSet - called before the value is stored
+    * _willSet_ - called before the value is stored
       * default param "newValue", you can override
-    * didSet - called immediately after the new value is stored
+    * _didSet_ - called immediately after the new value is stored
       * default old property param name is "oldValue"
   * Note
     * willSet and didSet are not called when a property is first initialised, only called when its value is set outside the initialisation context
     * If you assign a value to a property within its own didSet observer, the new value will replace the one that you just set
       ```swift
       class StepCounter {
         var totalSteps: Int = 0 {